When I was pregnant with our second born child we lived in a garage.

 Well, it had been raining all morning.
 That beautiful August morning.
 And the smoke cleared.
 She had brought the rain, so Rain became her middle name.
 And she was a blessing to behold.
 I thought there was something wrong with her because she just slept and ate and pooped and slept some more.
 Surely, it was too easy.
 Everything surrounding her pregnancy prior to her birth was like a nightmare…

-Placenta Previa, we got the news that it moved out of the way of my cervix the week we moved into the garage.
+We got the news that it moved out of the way of my cervix the week we moved into the garage (I was 20 weeks).

 We were on a complete 180 career change for my husband.
 And thus completely broke.

 Our house burned down before we ever got to live there.